conneroisu/cpre281-finalproj/README.md

 #### Operation Overview:

+The following is an overview of the operation of the `add` instruction in a MIPS processor, focusing on the key stages of the processor pipeline.

 - **IF:** The instruction is fetched from memory using the program counter (PC).
 - **ID:** The instruction bits are decoded to determine it is an ADD operation.
 Registers specified by the source register fields (`rs` and `rt`) are read.
 - **EX:** The ALU performs the addition of the two register values.